-At 4.32 miles you pass a stone foundation of an old cabin on the right, immediately off the trail.
+At 4.32 miles, you pass a stone foundation of an old cabin on the right, immediately off the trail.
 Some of the trail in this area is washed out and hard to follow.
 Just stay near the creek.

-At 5.10 miles you cross the creek again and pick up the trail on the South side of the creek.
-At 5.44 you pass through a wire gate.
+At 5.10 miles, you cross the creek again and pick up the trail on the south side of the creek.
+At 5.44, you pass through a wire gate.
 Look to your right (West) to see another stone foundation of a cabin about 75 yards off the trail.

-At 7.81 miles (elevation 2955) look down in the valley to see a walled canyon next to the creek.
-After you climb in and out of Chalk Canyon, home to many Javelina, you come to a ridge and at 9.55 miles you will see a sign (heading the opposite direction) reading Cave Creek TH-9.5 miles.
+At 7.81 miles (elevation 2955), look down in the valley to see a walled canyon next to the creek.
+After you climb in and out of Chalk Canyon, home to many Javelina, you come to a ridge, and at 9.55 miles, you will see a sign (heading the opposite direction) reading Cave Creek TH-9.5 miles.
 This may be the only place on the hike to receive cell phone service.
 I stop here and send text messages.

-After a long decent, you meet the junction to Cottonwood trail #247 at 10.4 miles.
-At 10.5 miles you reach Cave Creek once again and signage for the Skull Mesa TH.
+After a long descent, you meet the junction to Cottonwood trail #247 at 10.4 miles.
+At 10.5 miles, you reach Cave Creek once again and signage for the Skull Mesa TH.
 GPS 33.54769, -111.566825.

 Many of the hiking guide books consider this the end of the hike, but you are still two miles from the Spur Cross TH parking lot.
 Years ago, 4WD motor traffic was allowed to this TH, but it is now only for non-motorized traffic.

 Cross the creek and continue on the well-marked trail.
 Cross the creek again at 10.6 miles and 10.8 miles.
 You leave the Tonto National Forest and enter Maricopa County Parks at 11.4 miles.
-Cross the creek again for the last time at 11.5 and make a steep climb on the 4WD road which is actually the Spur Cross trail.
+Cross the creek again for the last time at 11.5 and make a steep climb on the 4WD road, which is the Spur Cross trail.

 At 12.5 miles from the Cave Creek TH, you reach the Spur Cross TH.
 The parking lot is 200 feet beyond.
 TH GPS 33.53251, -111.57062.
 Elevation 2331

-Alternate TH is on the Forest Road 24B which is .62 miles from the Cave Creek trail head.
+Alternate TH is on Forest Road 24B, which is 0.62 miles from the Cave Creek trailhead.
 This is a good parking alternative if you want to cut the length a little.
 GPS 33.57911, -111.52014 Elevation 3354.